tweag/guides/style/Haskell.md

 to duplicate some similar code than to try to construct an elaborate generalisation with only two instances.
-Remember: other people have to be able to quickly understand what you've done, and overuse of abstractions just serves to obscure the really tricky stuff, and there's no shortage of that in this project.
+Remember: other people have to be able to quickly understand what you've done, and overuse of abstractions just serves to obscure the really tricky stuff.

 The general rule is to stick to the same coding style as is already used in the file you're editing.
 If you must make stylistic changes,